 Fascinating thought: The sheep dyke around the island is 12 miles long and 6ft high.
 It was originally built to keep sheep off the beach as seaweed was harvested for iodine.
 Later, sheep were sent outside the wall so that more valuable cattle could graze on the farmland.

 The island of Hoy is a favourite with visitors.
 The dramatic and beautiful valley of Rackwick was once home to resourceful crofter / fishermen, and was visited by a shop boat.
 The Dwarfie Stane, on the road to Rackwick, is an ancient tomb carved out of a huge slab of rock.
 At Lyness, the Scapa Flow Visitors Centre offers a glimpse, through artefacts and photos, of showing you what life was like in Orkney during wartime.
+Please note though: the Scapa Flow Visitors Centre is closed for major renovations until 2020.
 There’s also a brilliant Lifeboat Museum at Brims and The Martello Towers – remnants from the Napoleonic wars – on the island of Hoy.